dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 ```

 ###Any
-The LINQ `Any` extension method will query a set of data and return a boolean value based on whether or not your criteria was met.
+The `Any` extension method will query a set of data and return a boolean value based on whether or not your criteria was met.
 One common way this is used is when checking if a list has any elements before performing some other action on the list.

 ```c#
 bool thereArePeople = people.Any(); //This will return true